int128/docker-manifest-create-action/README.md

 docker manifest inspect owner/repo:tag
 ```

+This action uses buildx if available by default.
-You can explicitly turn on or off buildx feature by setting `use-buildx`.
+You can explicitly set the builder.

 See also the following docs: